Quick answer

 Are lullaby apps free?

 Many offer a free tier with a limited selection and charge a subscription for the full library, and free apps often include ads.
 For bedtime you usually want a clean, ad free experience, so look for a free trial that lets you test the app before you pay.
-Sleepytale is free to start, then moves to a subscription for the full bedtime experience.
+Sleepytale is free to start, then moves to a subscription for everything Cleo makes.

 How is Sleepytale different from Moshi or Calm?